armyofbob/PacPy/README.md

 # PacPy
 -Pac Man in Pygame
--From Original lesson found at Pacmancode.com
--Sprite Sheet by Bob Glahn
+-Written based on tutorial found at Pacmancode.com -Sprite Sheet by Bob Glahn